Applying for Child Benefit

 What is Child Benefit?

-Child benefit is a payment that can be claimed by parents or guardians of children under 16 years old, or under 18 years old if the child is in full-time education, Youthreach, or has a disability.
-All parents and guardians of children are entitled to it, so make sure to claim it!
+Child Benefit is a social welfare payment that can be claimed by parents or guardians of children under the age of 16.
+It is also paid for children under 18 if the child is in full-time education, Youthreach or has a disability and cannot support themselves.

 Child Benefit is €140 monthly per child.
-If you have twins, it’s paid at one and a half times the normal rate.
+If you have twins, it is paid at one and a half times the normal rate.

-If your baby is born in Ireland, the Department of Social Protection will begin the Child Benefit claim automatically on your behalf, once you register the birth of your baby.
-The child benefit section will send you a form to fill out, with all the instructions you need on it.
-You’ll then be able to pick it up at your local post office every month.
+If your baby is born in Ireland, the Department of Social Protection will begin the Child Benefit claim automatically on your behalf once you register the birth of your baby.
+They will send you a form to fill out, with all the instructions you need on it.
+Once approved, you will be able to collect the payment at your local post office every month.

 - You change address